 The bright elves, unlike dwarves or dark elves, have their own annual sacrifice or celebration known as the ‘Álfablót’.
 The important Álfablót ritual is carried out on a local level, at the time of harvest and giving thanks for the bounty of the gods through nature.
 It was traditionally overseen by the womenfolk of the community and is shrouded in secrecy.

-The ritual was private to each household, thus providing more freedom to invent and to make their worship individual to each family.
-Although this means that little has been recorded, it also liberates us to create our own celebrations of the elves as we are so inspired.
+The ritual was private to each household.
+As such providing more freedom to invent and to make their worship individual to each family.
+This means that little has been recorded.
+However it also liberates us to create our own celebrations of the elves as we are so inspired.

 The presiding family member was referred to as the ‘Ölvir’ and although the precise meaning has been lost, the root of the word is related to beer so it is highly likely the Álfablót was celebrated in full Viking fashion.

-While dark elves and dwarves are known for their craftsmanship, bright elves are known for their ability to heal.
-One such sacrifice is contained in the story of Kormák and describes the process by which the elves may be supplicated to heal a battle wound.
+While dark elves and dwarves are known for their craftsmanship, light elves are known for their ability to heal.
+One such instance is contained in the story of Kormák.
+Where the process by which the elves may be summoned to heal a battle wound is described.

 Þorvarður recovers late and when he can get up he goes to meet Þórdís and tells her what would be best for his health.